What is a Neighbourhood Plan?

 The process is like creating a neighbourhood plan so you can use the preparing a neighbourhood plan toolkit to guide you through the process.

-Cornwall Council can provide advice and help.
-(Cornwall Council pays for the examination and referendum).
+We can advise and help.
+We pay for the examination and referendum (public vote).
 Financial help may be available from Locality.

 Locality Neighbourhood Planning has a neighbourhood development orders toolkit for creating a Neighbourhood Development Order and details of any funding support.
 We have produced a simple guide for the stages in the plan making process.
 Our content and policies page covers neighbourhood policy writing.